 “A hybrid workforce is the future of work, with both remote and on-site part of the same solution to optimize employers’ workforce needs,” said Ranjit Atwal, senior research director at Gartner.

 The lasting impact of remote work is resulting in a reassessment of the IT infrastructure that shifts buyer requirements to demand work-anywhere capabilities.
 This includes digital transformation efforts — investment in strategic remote-first technology continuity implementations along with new technologies such as hyper-automation, AI, and collaboration technologies — to open up more flexibility of location choice in job roles.

 “Through 2024, organizations will be forced to bring forward digital business transformation plans by at least five years.
 Those plans will have to adapt to a post-Covid-19 world that involves permanently higher adoption of remote work and digital touchpoints,” Atwal said.

-Further, a hybrid workforce will continue to increase the demand for PCs and tablets, the report showed.
+Further, the report showed that a hybrid workforce will continue to increase the demand for PCs and tablets.
 PC and tablet shipments, in 2021, are slated to exceed 500 million units for the first time in history, highlighting the demand across both business and consumer markets.